microsoft/MixedReality-Sharing/README.md

 ## Streaming

 We recommend [MixedReality-WebRTC](https://github.com/microsoft/MixedReality-WebRTC) for streaming audio, video and data.
 As with any WebRTC solution, an external signaling mechanism is required to establish a connection.
-We provide an in-process signalling solution to make this easy.
+We provide an in-process signaling solution to make this easy.

 ## Localization